locally-io/ios-engage-sdk/README.md

 end
 ```

-On the root of your project where the `.podfile` was created run the following command to install the Discovery SDK as a dependency:
+On the root of your project where the `.podfile` was created, run the following command to install the Discovery SDK as a dependency:

 ```ruby
 $ pod install